Close-coupled cooling: Efficiency

-In the traditional layout, the fans must move air from the perimeter of the room, under the raised floor, and through a perforated floor tile into servers intake.
-This process requires energy, that varies depending on the typology of the structure.
+In the traditional layout, the fans must move air from the perimeter of the room, under the raised floor, and through holes in the floor tile into servers intake.
+This process requires energy, which varies depending on the structure of the server.
 Often, under the raised floor, holdbacks (large cable bundles, conduits) exist, requiring additional fan energy to move the required cold air volume.

-Being that in Close Coupled solutions the cooling system and the equipment rack are close to one another, the energy needed is reduced.
-With an In-Row typology the cooling unit is incorporated in the row of racks and, providing air directly to the row, there are not impediments to consider under the floor.
-It is estimated, that when integrated, a Close Coupled system can guarantee up to 95% of annual energy reduction compared to a traditional CRAC system of equal cooling capacity.
+Because the cooling system and the equipment rack are close to one another in close-coupled solutions, the energy needed is reduced.
+With an in-row typology the cooling unit is integrated in the row of racks and, providing air directly to the row, there are no impediments to consider under the floor.
+It is estimated that when implemented, a close-coupled system can guarantee up to 95% of annual energy reduction compared to a traditional CRAC system of equal cooling capacity.

-Some cooling typologies can be associated to fans with variable velocity that adapt in better ways to the workload, so also to the internal temperature of the rack.
-Having fans that work at the minimum velocity satisfying the requirements of the Data Center is very important for energy consumption.
+Some cooling typologies can be associated with fans that have a variable velocity that adapts better to the workload and the internal temperature of the rack.
+Having fans that work at the minimum velocity satisfying the requirements of the Data Center also helps reduce energy consumption.

-It is verified that the percentage of energy saved, hence the total energy cost decreases in a more than proportional way with respect to the decrease of air flow (for example, by reducing the fan velocity by 10% we save 27% of energy).
+It is verified that the percentage of energy saved increases in a more than proportional way with respect to the decrease of air flow (for example, by reducing the fan velocity by 10% we save 27% of energy).